 My name is Cristy Ramos and I specialize in hand-making natural products.
 I love drinking coffee during any season of the year.
 I have four playful and joyful children.
-I enjoy spending quality time with my family and going out discovering places.
-I like to teach my teens about the making of products.
-My favorite activity to do at home is to make crafts with my kids.
+I enjoy spending quality time with my family and traveling.
+My favorite activities to do at home are to play Monopoly and make crafts with my kids.

 Just as my children, I was involved in crafts since a young age.
 I loved making crafts and was always looking for something creative to do that I could benefit from.
 Some of the things I remember making were things like piñatas, crochet, embroidery, and jewelry.

-I grew up and studied to be a nurse.
+I studied to be a nurse in my late teens.
 I took care of many people, specially at a nursing home.
 Hygiene has been something extremely important to me since then.
-I remember using chlorine bleach to clean everything in my house, liquid detergents for dishes and laundry, commercial soap bars for face and body.
-I thought of these products as essential to my lifestyle and never cared about the toxic ingredients in them.
+I used chlorine bleach to clean everything in my house, liquid detergents for dishes and laundry, commercial soap bars for face and body.
+I thought of these products as integral to my lifestyle and never cared about the toxic ingredients in them.

 Never in my life I imagined all of those products mentioned to be replaced with something eco-friendly, or even further, to make them at home!
 Two years after my third child was born, in 2010, he was having allergic reactions to many of the baby products we used on him, so I stopped using them.
 I sought for substitutes and as I was heading to my nearest retail store, I drove by a herb store and found handmade soap.
 It caught my eye because I didn't think soap could be homemade.
 I purchased a few bars for myself and noticed the difference right away - so I tried on my baby.